johnkerl/miller/docs6b/docs/10min.md

 purple square   NEW  91    72.3735  8.2430
 </pre>

-You can find the full list of verbs at the :doc:`reference-verbs` page.
+You can find the full list of verbs at the [Verbs Reference](reference-verbs.md) page.

 ## Multiple input files